gbrlsnchs/jwt/README.md

 ```

 ## Contributing
-### How to help:
+### How to help
-- Pull Requests
-- Issues
-- Opinions
+- For bugs and opinions, please [open an issue](https://github.com/gbrlsnchs/jwt/issues/new)
+- For pushing changes, please [open a pull request](https://github.com/gbrlsnchs/jwt/compare)